HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/YunYang1994/ai-notebooks - reimplements articles code with tensorflow.
 [2019-10-25][Active] https://github.com/jJimo/rust-bloomfilter - A bloom filter implementation in Rust, using mixing hash function and XXHASH （https://github.com/Cyan4973/xxHash）
 [2019-10-28][Active] https://github.com/calebwin/emu - Emu is a framework/compiler for GPU acceleration of Rust, GPU programming.
 It is a procedural macro that accept pure, safe Rust code as input, identifies portions to attempt to accelerate, and automatically writes in code to run portions on the GPU instead of the CPU.
+[2019-10-28][Active] https://github.com/jwilm/alacritty - A cross-platform, GPU-accelerated terminal emulator.
+Alacritty is the fastest terminal emulator in existence.
+Using the GPU for rendering enables optimizations that simply aren't possible without it.
+Alacritty currently supports macOS, Linux, BSD, and Windows.

 ### InterActive with Other Programming-Language/Platform
 [2019-10-18][Active] https://github.com/RustPython/RustPython - Looks good to me